aurelia/binding/doc/article/en-US/binding-basics.md

 * `event`:  the name of a DOM event, without the "on" prefix.
 * `command`: one of Aurelia's event binding commands:
   * `trigger`: attaches an event handler directly to the element.
 When the event fires, the expression will be invoked.
-  * `delegate`: attaches a single event handler to the document (or nearest shadow DOM boundary) which handles all events of the specified type, properly dispatching them back to their original targets for invocation of the associated expression.
+  * `delegate`: attaches a single event handler to the document (or nearest shadow DOM boundary) which handles all events of the specified type in **bubbling** phase, properly dispatching them back to their original targets for invocation of the associated expression.
+  * `capture`: attaches a single event handler to the document (or nearest shadow DOM boundary) which handles all events of the specified type in **capturing** phase, properly dispatching them back to their original targets for invocation of the associated expression.
 * `expression`: a JavaScript expression.
 Use the special `$event` property to access the DOM event in your binding expression.

 Below are a few examples.